Wowie Zowie, here we are, fastest three hours in media.

 We'll get to more of your phone calls here in mere moments.

-Her husband is Kirk Fellman.
+Her husband is Kirk Feldman.

 He's a former client, which is the key here.

-He saw her professionally as a massage babe from October 2000 to May of 2002, and the two say they started dating in July of 2002.
+He saw her professionally as a massage babe from October 2000 to May of 2002.

-Uh see, I'll leave it alone.
+I'll leave it alone.

-And thus she is in violation of the law.
+And thus, she is in violation of the law.

 What's this about?

-Keep in mind he's just in his first year of marriage.
+Keep in mind, he's just in his first year of marriage.

-Uh the case is uh the case.
+The case is the case.

 Who's against happy endings?